 - http://tinyurl.com/ - turn long web addresses into short ones, or just use the URL button above the comment box.

 If your post is moderated or you are banned, an explanation should be edited into the post or posted on the thread.
 You should first check these posting guidelines if you have any questions.
-Failing that, you can start a thread in feedback, or if banned, use the contact form to contact the admins.
+Failing that, you can start a discussion, or if banned, use the contact form to contact the admins.
 Querying moderation decisions on-thread derails discussions and such posts are likely to be removed.
 Repeatedly doing so will attract further moderation up to and including a ban.
-Please only query moderation decisions, using the feedback forum, if they do not appear to conform to this policy, not just because you don't agree with them.
+Please only query moderation decisions, using a fresh Discussion, if they do not appear to conform to this policy, not just because you don't agree with them.
 Reposting anything that has already been edited or removed by admins will usually result in an immediate ban.

 Overview & legal bit

 Please remember we run this website out of our own time and money.
 Please respect the site and comments section and people putting effort into them.
 This is not a haven of free speech for some wackos with weird ideas, we have clear aims and ideas about what we are trying to encourage with this project and will strive to maintain those ideas.
 Posts represent the views of the respective posters, we do not take any responsibility for the contents of posts and cannot be held responsible for any information in a post or any actions and events resulting from information within posts.
 All opinions stated on the forums or in comments are those of the individual authors and are not the responsibility of libcom.org.

 Last revised March 2022.